-The Company establishes an allowance for doubtful accounts based on factors associated with the credit risk of specific accounts, historical trends, and other information.
-The carrying value of the Company's accounts receivable is reduced by the established allowance for doubtful accounts.
+The carrying value of the Company's accounts receivable is reduced by the established allowance for credit losses.
 The allowance for doubtful accounts includes any accounts receivable balances that are determined to be uncollectible, along with a general reserve for the remaining accounts receivable balances.
 The Company adjusts its reserves based on factors that affect the collectability of the accounts receivable balances.

-For the year ended December 31, 2022, there was no customer accounting for greater than 10% of the Company's revenues, but one customer accounted for over 10% of outstanding receivables at December 31, 2022.
-For the year ended December 31, 2021, one customer accounted for 10% of the Company's revenues and one customer accounted for over 10% of the outstanding accounts receivable at December 31, 2021.
+For the year ended December 31, 2023, there was one customer accounting for greater than 10% of the Company's revenues and one customer accounted for over 10% of the outstanding accounts receivable at December 31, 2023.
+For the year ended December 31, 2022, there was no customer that accounted for 10% of the Company's revenues but one customer accounted for over 10% of the outstanding accounts receivable at